ibm-cloud-docs/discovery-data/backup.md

   1. Restore the `targetPort` of the Postgresql service from `5433` to `5432`.

 You can also restore individual services using the following procedures.
 These services are restored when using the `all-backup-restore.sh` script and, if you use it, do not need to be individually restored.
 {: note}

+If you want to install multiple {{site.data.keyword.discovery-data_short}} add-ons to different clusters, you can copy the data from a {{site.data.keyword.discovery-data_short}} instance to a new cluster.
+Follow these [restore instructions](/docs/services/discovery-data?topic=discovery-data-wddata-restore#wddata-restore) to copy existing data to a new {{site.data.keyword.discovery-data_short}} instance.
+For more information, see [Copying {{site.data.keyword.discovery-data_short}} data across {{site.data.keyword.discovery-data_short}} clusters](/docs/services/discovery-data?topic=discovery-data-copy-data-new-clusters#copy-data-new-clusters).
+{: note}

 ### Restoring the Postgresql service